Explore Portland with a local guide on a comfortable shuttle tour

 3 hours

-Full refunds for cancellations made more than 30 days before your tour date.
+Full refunds are available for cancellations made more than 30 days before your tour date.
 Bookings made or canceled within 30 days of the tour are non-refundable.

 No. You will check in by name, and staff only check identification if needed.